adamchainz/django-browser-reload/README.rst

 ----

-**Are your tests slow?**
+**Want to work smarter and faster?**
-Check out my book `Speed Up Your Django Tests <https://gumroad.com/l/suydt>`__ which covers loads of best practices so you can write faster, more accurate tests.
+Check out my book `Boost Your Django DX <https://adamchainz.gumroad.com/l/byddx>`__ which covers django-browser-reload and many other tools.
+I wrote django-browser-reload whilst working on the book!

 ----